NREL/EnergyPlus/design/FY2023/NFP-DynamicCoatingWallRoof.md

     MaterialProperty:VariableThermalAbsorptance,
       A1 , \field Name
            \required-field
+           \type alpha
+           \note The name of the dynamic coating material with variable thermal absorptance.
+      A2 , \field Name
+           \required-field
            \type object-list
            \object-list MaterialName
            \note Regular Material Name to which the additional properties will be added.
            \note this the material name for the basic material properties.
-      A2 , \field Control Signal
+      A3 , \field Control Signal
            \required-field
            \type choice
            \key SurfaceTemperature